metrorailings/OwlBlog/content/posts/postseason-review-patriots.md

 ### Is the offense led by an elite quarterback?

 Yet another question difficult to answer.
 Brady has underthrown quite a few passes this year.
-He's unable to develop any rapport with his young receiving corps this year.
+He's unable to develop much rapport with his young receiving corps.
 Some of the touch on his throws must be lost, as he's not really attempting tight-window throws anymore.

 But the mind is still there.
 The raw football intelligence is still there.
-It's a quality that never truly leaves the greats, that genius level of knowledge about a particular subject that renders itself indelibly into the recesses of the minds of the greats.
+It's a quality that never truly leaves the greats, that genius level of knowledge about a particular subject that renders itself indelibly into the recesses of their minds.

 Still...the very fact I have doubt here is enough for me to say no, Brady is no longer an elite quarterback.